1. Swapping a kitchen every time you change flat

 Let's not beat about the bush.
 German bathrooms are terrible.
 It’s not their hygiene or their size, but their appliances.

-Take showers.
-They are often in baths.
-And that's fine, but not when the shower head is the size of a fifty cents coin and is attached to the wall in such a way that, unless you're under 1.60 metres, you have to perform a squat to get your hair wet.
+Showers are often in baths and are attached to the wall in such a way that you have to perform a squat to get your hair wet.

 Then there’s the lack of extractor fans.
 This means that unless you open the window (which is not recommended in December), the bathroom fills with steam, and sticks forever to the walls.
 So you have the choice between the arctic cold, or the humidity of a rain forest.